fletchjp/MERG-Arduino-Software/ArduinosConnectedTogether/I2CExamples/TwoWayExample/README.md

 ### PeripheralTwoWayPJON

-I want the peripheral to work in the context of PJON as well.
+The peripheral workS in the context of PJON.
+I have removed the delay from loop().

+I have still to test how it works with PJON.